cdzombak/macos-automation/README.md

 ## See Also

 * [rsync-match](https://github.com/cdzombak/rsync-match) lives in `~/opt/bin/` but is not included in this repository.
+* [finder-atom](https://github.com/cdzombak/finder-atom) is the canonical source for this script.
 * My dotfiles & Hammerspoon configuration — not currently online

 ## Subsumed Repositories